 Imagine a world where every business needs to identify millions of people and authenticate every transaction from their mobile device.
 In today’s increasingly connected world, we don’t know who we’re interacting with online.

 Being able to prove your identity is essential - be it when you’re opening a new account, applying for a loan, a credit card or a mortgage.
-When there’s an issue with online identity verification, there’s growing distrust among users.
+When there’s an issue with online user identity verification, there’s growing distrust among customers.

 Millions of users have fallen victim to their personal data being misused.

 While digital transformation garnered incredible benefits both for consumers and businesses, regulatory bodies did not stop to re-think the data privacy model and study the potential consequences and impact of collecting the exorbitant amount of data - until recently.
 Problems around data security and online user identity verification snowballed before government entities stepped in and regulatory measures were adopted.

 User ID Verification Service with backed in privacy focus

 In a democratic environment, the lack of data privacy and mounting problems with the way personal data is stored and recorded can cause havoc.
 The inability to protect and maintain data privacy will not just affect credit scores, but could threaten a business’ regular functions.
 One of the core problems, which Passbase wants to solve with the latest security and encryption standards.